uq-eresearch/oztrack/readme.md

 ### Installing R (including Rserve and other packages)

 Install R from the EPEL repository.
-OzTrack has been tested with R version 2.15.2.
+OzTrack has been tested with R versions 2.15.2 and 3.0.1.

     sudo yum install R